renanmontebelo/detect-package-changes/README.md

 ## Install

-Run `npx package-json-changed install` in the root folder of the project.
-To remove, run `npx package-json-changed uninstall`.
+Run `npx detect-package-changes install` in the root folder of the project.
+To remove, run `npx detect-package-changes uninstall`.

 ## Usage